ShivamVikash/Learning_Java/README.md

 Currently, I am going through the basics.
 Introduction to java, input/output, variables, datatypes.
 Further moving on to the conditional statements, then to loops.
 And then solving some parttern questions.
 Furthermore, getting to learn about functions and methods.
 After successfully completing the basics now getting into some exercises..

-after a while, stepping into a new module of time and space complexity.
+After a while, stepping into a new module of time and space complexity.
+Now moving to an important topic of arrays.